googleapis-elixir-protos/packages/README.md

 end
 ```

-That's it, now the generated `<file>.pb.ex` files are available in your project
+That's it, now the generated `<file>.pb.ex` files are available in your project.

+For example, adding `google_spanner` will add all of Google Spanner's proto files like
+`mutation.pb.ex` which has the `Google.Spanner.V1.Mutation` module(s)